Bode Museum: History and collections

 The Münzkabinett ("coin cabinet") is one of the world's largest numismatic collections.
 Its range spans from the beginning of minting in the 7th century BC in Asia Minor up to the present day.
 With approximately 500,000 items, the collection is a unique archive for historical research, while its medal collection also makes it an important art exhibition.

-Writing in The Financial Times on the occasion on the museum's reopening in 2006, Neil MacGregor, director of the British Museum, hailed "the most comprehensive display of European sculpture anywhere."
+Writing in the Financial Times on the occasion on the museum's reopening in 2006, Neil MacGregor, director of the British Museum, hailed "the most comprehensive display of European sculpture anywhere."
 He added: "It is no exaggeration to say that in the new Bode Museum, Europe will be able for the first time to read its history — aesthetic and religious, intellectual and political — in a three-dimensional form."

 Canadian gold coin theft

 On 27 March 2017, a solid gold coin called the Big Maple Leaf, issued by the Royal Canadian Mint in 2007 as a commemorative piece, was stolen from the museum.
 The coin, at 50 cm in diameter and 2.8 cm in thickness, is made of 24-karat gold and is worth around €3.7 million.
 A ladder was found on the train tracks nearby, leading German police to speculate that the thief entered the building by breaking open a window in the back of the museum next to the railway tracks.

-The thieves were later found to be 21and 23-year-old cousins Ahmed and Wissam Remmo, along with their friend Denis W. Police don't expect to ever recover the coin, as the presence of gold dust leads them to believe the culprits had melted it down.
+The thieves were later found to be 21 and 23-year-old cousins Ahmed and Wissam Remmo, along with their friend, Denis W. Police do not expect to ever recover the coin, as the presence of gold dust leads them to believe the culprits had melted it down.
 Ahmed's brother Wayci was also charged, but later acquitted.

-Pop culture

-The museum appears as a playable level in the World War II video game Sniper Elite V2.